retostauffer/python-colorspace/paper.md

 or _seaborn_ [@seaborn].

-However, in most graphics packages colors are provided as a fixed set (typically in hex notation).
+However, in most graphics packages colors are provided as a fixed set (typically in rgb notation).
 While this makes it easy to use them in different applications, it is usually not easy to modify the perceptual properties or to set up new palettes following the same principles.
 The _colorspace_ package addresses this by supporting color descriptions using different color spaces